 4. Glue the white face/belly to the font, about ¼ inch from the bottom of the black body.
 Flip the penguin over and glue both feet to the backside of the body, so that they overhang.
 Using your gel pen or metallic sharpie, write your Valentine’s Day message on the backside of your black body.

 5. Carefully fold the penguin “wings” along the body line.
 (Holding a ruler along the edge helps to create a nice clean fold.)
 Take a 1-inch strip of double-sided tape to both hold the wings down and affix the chocolate heart or square.
 Sit back and admire your work, your DIY penguin Valentine’s Day cards are complete!

 We get it.
-Sometimes you just don’t have enough time to be the Pinterest expert and create fancy homemade Valentine’s cards with all of your kids.
-Don’t worry; we’ve got you covered with these printable versions of our fun emoji and penguin Valentine’s cards.
+Sometimes you just don’t have enough time to be the Pinterest expert and create fancy homemade Valentine’s cards.
+Don’t worry; we’ve got you covered with these printable versions of our fun emoji and penguin Valentine’s cards, perfect for kids and adults!
 (For best results print full-sized on heavy-weight cardstock.)

 We’d love to see your finished designs.
 Share your extraordinary Valentine’s Day cards with us on Facebook or Instagram (@LCChocolates).
 Be sure to include the hashtag #vdayfun!